d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

         `embark-post-action-hooks' uses it for `delete-file',
         `kill-buffer', `rename-file', `rename-buffer', etc.

+  For around-action hooks:

+  `embark--mark-target'
+        Save existing mark and point location, mark the target and run the action.
+Most targets at point outside the minibuffer report which region of the buffer they correspond to (this is the information used by `embark-highlight-indicator' to know what portion of the buffer to highlight); this function marks that region.
+It is useful as an around action hook for commands that expect a region to be marked, for example, it is used by default for `indent-region' so that it works on s-expression targets, or for `fill-region' so that it works on paragraph targets.

+  `embark--cd'
+        Run the action with `default-directory' set to the directory associated to the current target.
+The target should be of type `file', `buffer', `bookmark' or `library', and the associated directory is what you'd expect in each case.

+  `embark--narrow-to-target'
+        Run the action with buffer narrowed to current target.
+Use this as an around hook to localize the effect of actions that don't already work on just the region.
+In the default configuration it is used for `repunctuate-sentences'.

+  `embark--save-excursion'
+        Run the action restoring point at the end.
+The current default configuration doesn't use this but it is available for users.

 3.6 Creating your own keymaps ─────────────────────────────

-  All internal keymaps are defined with a helper macro `embark-define-keymap' that you can use to define your own keymaps, whether they are for new categories in `embark-keymap-alist' or for any other purpose!
+  All internal keymaps are defined with the standard helper macro `defvar-keymap'.
 For example a simple version of the file action keymap could be defined as follows:

   ┌────
-  │ (embark-define-keymap embark-file-map
+  │ (defvar-keymap embark-file-map
-  │   "Example keymap with a few file actions"
+  │   :doc "Example keymap with a few file actions"
+  │   :parent embark-general-map
-  │   ("d" delete-file)
+  │   "d" #'delete-file
-  │   ("r" rename-file)
+  │   "r" #'rename-file
-  │   ("c" copy-file))
+  │   "c" #'copy-file)
   └────

-  Remember also that these action keymaps are perfectly normal Emacs keymaps, and do not need to be created with this helper macro.
-You can use the built-in `define-key', or your favorite external package such as `bind-key' or `general.el' to manage them.
+  These action keymaps are perfectly normal Emacs keymaps.
+You may want to inherit from the `embark-general-map' if you want to access the default Embark actions.
+Note that `embark-collect' and `embark-export' are also made available via `embark-general-map'.

 3.7 Defining actions for new categories of targets